kumahq/kuma/docs/proposals/fault-injection.md

 ### Fault Injection on the source outbound

-Probably will be much easier to implement Fault Injections for external service in the future.
+Probably will be much easier to implement Fault Injections for external services in the future.

 **Limitations:** unable to differentiate destinations somehow besides service's name.
 Potentially could be resolved the same way like `TrafficRouter`, but this is undesirable.